In the EBD Blog

 Prescription glasses frames are available in a wide variety of shapes and sizes and the lenses in prescription glasses are no different.
 There are a wide array of materials, tints, and coatings to choose from.

-Do Regular Prescription Glasses Filter Blue Light?
+Do Regular Prescription Glasses Filter blue-violet light?

-Do Non-Prescription Glasses Filter Blue Light?
+Do Non-Prescription Glasses Filter blue-violet light?

 The answer to this question is similar to the above.
-However, if you’re simply buying some costume, non-ophthalmic frames, then no, your non-prescription lenses in this case won’t filter blue light.
+However, if you’re simply buying some costume, non-ophthalmic frames, then no, your non-prescription lenses in this case won’t filter blue-violet light.
 However, on ophthalmic frames with non-prescription ophthalmic lenses, you can indeed get the blue light coating.
-Some studies have shown that, even for people who don’t ‘need’ a prescription, they’ve found they have less eye strain and fatigue while wearing blue light filtering lenses.
+Some studies have shown that, even for people who don’t ‘need’ a prescription, they’ve found they have less fatigue while wearing blue light filtering lenses.
 If you’re like most of the world and staring at a screen for hours a day, it might be worth a try to see if these lenses help.